General and Personal Insolvency Sub-area

 - Applications for annulment of bankruptcy

-- Bankruptcy matters referred to a Judge by a Registrar.
+- Bankruptcy matters referred to a Judge by a Judicial Registrar.

 Bankruptcy matters may be heard by the Federal Court.
-They may also be heard in the Federal Circuit Court.
+They may also be heard in the Federal Circuit and Family Court of Australia.

 This Sub-area does not include any corporate insolvency matters such as winding-up applications.
 These types of matters fall within the Corporations and Corporate Insolvency Sub-area in the Commercial and Corporations NPA.

 A significant proportion of bankruptcy matters are case managed and determined by Judicial Registrars of the Court.
 This includes: